zadh/metaCognition-zadh/Meta-Learning/Retrieval.md

 Much of the time, students feel that they learned the information once they go through it accurately, then they stop.

-Make yourself aware of these misconceptions can help you avoid them.
+Make yourself aware of these misconceptions can help you avoid them. it's always better to be clear and confident than know nothing but yet confident.